Burnett01/fs-capture/README.md

 ### Flows

-There are atleast 5 flows available to be used with the callback or promises:
+There are atleast 5 flows available, to be used with the callback or promises:

 ```javascript
 capture('/home/steven/dog')